Logo

 18.

-Brigitte Bardot's mother was extremely selective in choosing companions for her, and as a result, Bardot had very few childhood friends.
+Brigitte Bardot's mother was highly selective in choosing companions for her, so Bardot had very few childhood friends.

 19.

-Brigitte Bardot cited a personal traumatic incident when she and her sister broke her parents' favourite vase while they were playing in the house; her father whipped the sisters 20 times and henceforth treated them like "strangers", demanding them to address their parents by the pronoun "vous", which is a formal style of address, used when speaking to unfamiliar or higher-status persons outside the immediate family.
+Brigitte Bardot cited a personal traumatic incident when she and her sister broke her parents' favourite vase while they were playing in the house; her father whipped the sisters 20 times and subsequently treated them like "strangers", demanding that they address their parents by the formal pronoun "vous", used in French when speaking to unfamiliar or higher-status persons outside the immediate family.

 20.